How to Keep Your New Year’s Resolution

 Stay Motivated Through Self-Love.

 A New Year’s resolution is an act of self-love.
 When your thought leads you away from your goal, it’s telling you that you aren’t important enough to stay on track.
 That same part of your mind will convince you to stop the new behavior and go back to your old ways.
-But remember, as soon as you do, that same voice will beat up on you for failing.
+But remember, as soon as you do, that same voice will beat you up for failing.

 You are worth the effort, and the more energy you put into achieving your resolution, the better you will feel about yourself.
 You are mastering old behavior and taking control of something you’ve ignored for too long.